kitks/kitks/README.md

 ##### Hi, I am Kit So.

 #### About Me
 My name is Kit.
-I am from Hong Kong and arrived Vancouver last year.
-I am student of web development in Cornerstone International Community College and in my COOP term now.
-Actively looking for job opportunities in web/ front-end development.
+I finished the academic term of the web development diploma at Cornerstone International Community College Canada, looking for a work opportunity in web development.

 #### Skills
 * ⚛ React.js